tom88jerry/Cassava-Leaf-Disease-Classification/README.md

 In my final submission, it is an ensemble of ViT and efficientnet models with a simple weight averaging.
 Deit and hybrid model did not have good CV compared to ViT and Efficientnet.

-**My final ranking: Private LB 25/3900 teams 0.9011 (Top 1% silver medal🥈) SOLO**
+**My final ranking: Private LB 25/3900 teams 0.9011 (Top 1% silver medal🥈) SOLO** My best private score is 0.9017, which is in gold medal ranking but I didn't select it as the final two submissions 😭.

 ## Lessons learned,
 It is my first competition in the Kaggle competition and also as a solo.
 I learned a lot in this competition including new architectures such ViT, Deit and hybrid.
 Moreover, dealing with noisy label is relatively new topic for me although it is very common in the real world data.